fleetofthemalden/fleetofthemalden-legacy/README.md

 Launched September 2013
 _

-Phase 3: Expected November 2013
+Phase 3: Completed!

 Create a calendar view with linked workouts for each team.
 (Completed September 2013) Create an interface to allow captains to add/delete workouts to the calendar.
-(Completed September 2013) Make secure login for captains for add/delete page. (ongoing) Update database to include all information. (in progress) _
+(Completed September 2013) Make secure login for captains for add/delete page. (semi-secure) Update database to include all information. (completed October 2013)

+Launched October 2013
+_

 Phase 4: Expected December 2013

-Implement a feedback system to allow users to rate the difficulty of the workout.
-Server necessary to handle requests is already implemented _
+Implement a feedback system to allow users to rate the difficulty of the workout. (completed October 2013) Server necessary to handle requests is already implemented.
+Implement interface for captains to view results (in progress) _

-Phase 5: Expected January 2014
+Phase 5: Completed!

 Create an interface to allow users to submit their own custom workouts.
+5.1: add ability to set raced based on 2k +/- n seconds.

+Launched October 2013
 _

 Phase 6: Expected Summer/Fall 2014